 Fast forward six days and during one of the break periods between the keynote sessions, I found myself on a park bench chatting with Luis 1-on-1 for the first time.

 So I asked him if he’d be cool being interviewed for my Transitions podcast about how he got started in facilitating play workshops for adults, and he said “yes”.
 For five or so minutes I got to learn more about why Luis does what he does, and the steps he took to get started on the path he’s currently on.

-Takeaway: Interviewing someone about their journey is a great way to get to know them on a deeper level, and it can also help you to gain clarity about your own life and the choices that you’re made (or are making).
+Takeaway: Interviewing someone about their journey is a great way to get to know them on a deeper level, and it can also help you gain clarity about your own life and the choices you’re making (or are making).
 It’s also a lot of fun!